honzikv/kiv-ds-semester-proj/ex02/README.md

-# Exercise 01 - Single master selection in a distributed system
+# Exercise 02 - Single master selection in a distributed system with failure detection

 This application demonstrates simple master selection in a distributed system simulated via Vagrant and Docker.